ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 ## Building your Plugin

-A Capacitor plugin for Android is a simple Java class that extends `com.getcapacitor.Plugin` and have a `@NativePlugin` annotation.
+A Capacitor plugin for Android is a simple Java class that extends `com.getcapacitor.Plugin` and have a `@CapacitorPlugin` annotation.
 It has some methods with `@PluginMethod()` annotation that will be callable from JavaScript.

 Once your plugin is generated, you can start editing it by opening the file with the Plugin class name you choose on the generator.